JetBrains/kotlin-multiplatform-dev-docs/topics/compose-resource-environment.md

 # Manage local resource environment

-Learn how to manage the application's resource environment to match dynamically updated resource-related settings.
-For example, you may need to handle in-app changes of language or theme.
+You may need to manage in-app settings that allow users customize their experience, such as changing the language or theme.

-This section describes the configuration of the following resource environment settings used by the application:
+To dynamically update the application's resource environment, you can configure the following resource-related settings used by the application:

 * [Locale (language and region)](#locale)
 * [Theme](#theme)